 Insurance companies often downplay the amount of pain you are in and how much your life has been affected because of an injury.
 While many cases can be resolved with persuasive negotiations by your attorney, some cases must proceed to litigation.

-In personal injury cases arising out of car accidents in Irvine, a lawsuit will be filed in the Orange County Superior Court.
-The following is a general overview of a personal injury lawsuit in Irvine, this may or may not apply to your specific case.
-If you have been injured in a car accident in Irvine or surrounding cities, then you should promptly speak with a personal injury attorney to discuss the specific details of your case.
+In personal injury cases arising out of car accidents in Orange County, a lawsuit will be filed in the Orange County Superior Court.
+The following is a general overview of a personal injury lawsuit in Orange County, this may or may not apply to your specific case.
+If you have been injured in a car accident in Orange County or surrounding cities, then you should promptly speak with a personal injury attorney to discuss the specific details of your case.

 Step 1 – File the Lawsuit